Humans-of-Julia/HoJBot.jl/CONTRIBUTING.md

 1. Locate your discord bot token from the Bot screen
 2. Define `HOJBOT_DISCORD_TOKEN` environment variable in your shell profile.
-3. Start the bot using `script/run.sh` script
+3. Start the bot using either `script/run.sh` script, or `ENABLE_WARM_UP=0 script/run.sh`.
+The latter is useful if you want to test features other than the investment game and don't want to wait for the long warm up period needed for setting it up.

 Then, you can go to your own Discord server and enter some commands to see if it's working properly.
 For example: